dlr-pa/pfu/README.md

 ### pfu.py replicate

 This is the command to copy/replicate data/files from one directory to other directories (one or more).
+In parallel to copying it creates checksums and checks the checksums in the target directories after copying.
 It uses the command line programs e. g. "rsync" and "sha256sum".
 Although we use by default rsync, the source and destination paths have to be local.
 If copy is done by "rsync" and this script is run on a windows system, the drive letters will be replaced by "/cygdrive/[drive letter]/".

 It was used and developed in the project PlasmaLab/Ekoplasma [^f] [^g].